Blog post: 5 minute read but take your time. 😉

 “SharePoint hub sites will let you bring together associated sites to roll up news and activity, to simplify search, and to create cohesion with shared navigation and look-and-feel.
 Because sites can be re-arranged as your needs change, SharePoint hub sites empower your intranet to evolve with your organization.”

 [Update March 21, 2018] Rolling out to targeted release customers in Office 365, you can now identify a SharePoint site collection as a “Hub”.
 Link: Create a hub site in SharePoint Online.
+As a result, the saying “Hub before you Sub” was born. 🙂

 The main disadvantage I see of subsites are the rigid nature of where they live.
 Once created, it is not flexible to move them to another location if required.
 Additionally, if they are not being used and they are a parent to another subsite that is being used, there is no way to remove the unused site – a huge governance issue.
+If you’re provisioning subsites, you should understand the pros and cons of that decision.

 One key feature I would like to see improved is the Content Type Hub for sharing site columns and content types across site collections.
 If the recommendation is to favor provisioning of site collections rather than subsites, then it is critical that content types and site columns are shareable across them.
 Currently, this functionality requires work.